solaranamnesis/ottohahn/README.md

 ### 1920 - [On Chondrules and Chondritic Structure in Meteorites](https://archive.org/details/jstor-84323/) by George P. Merrill

-Merrill makes no mention of the organic theory in 1920, suggesting that the claims of Hahn/Karsten/Weinland were forgotten/ignored by this time in the "accepted" literature on the chondrites.
+Merrill makes no mention of the organic theory in 1920, suggesting that the works of Hahn/Karsten/Weinland were forgotten/ignored by this time in the "accepted" literature on the chondrites.